CatpainBlack/FantASM/Docs/index.md

 0.7.6
 - Implemented expression parsing for Indirect load instructions
+- Added undocumented bit/res/set/rotate opcodes using the index registers, all undocumented instructions are now handled
 - Refactored the instruction encoder, reduced the amount of spaghetti logic

 0.7.5